neondatabase/website/content/docs/guides/liquibase-workflow.md

     touch dbchangelog.xml
     ```

-2. Add the following changeset, which adds a `comments` table to your database:
+2. Add the following changeset to the `dbchangelog.xml` file, which adds a `comments` table to your database:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>